How are YTI’s global-service learning experiences different from regular study abroad or exchange programs?

 What happens after I return to the United States?

-These disability-focused Global Service Learning opportunities are sponsored by the Employment and Disability Institute at the ILR School, through a generous gift from Cornell University ILR School alumna K. Lisa Yang, in collaboration with the ILR School International Programs Office.
+These disability-focused Global Service Learning opportunities are sponsored by the Yang-Tan Institute at the ILR School, through a generous gift from Cornell University ILR School alumna K. Lisa Yang, in collaboration with the ILR School International Programs Office.

 Are you interested in going abroad, but looking to do more than learn facts about another country, take classes in a foreign setting, or participate in a general study abroad program?
 Would you like to enhance your ability to solve problems in a global setting while applying your academic knowledge to the real world and building intercultural relationships?